RTEMS/rtems-docs/posix-compliance/README-csv.txt

-1 July 2024
+14 March 2025

-The .cvs file is exported from a spreadsheet used to track the status of RTEMS versus various POSIX related standards.
+The .cvs file is exported from a spreadsheet used to track the status of RTEMS versus various C language standards and multiple POSIX related standards.
 The spreadsheet is maintained and managed outside the RTEMS Documentation.
 The spreadsheet is versioned but that is not reflected in the name "RTEMS-Standards-Compliance.csv".

 The version of the spreadsheet included currently is:

-v20 - 1 July 2024
+v21 - 14 March 2025

 The spreadsheet MUST be exported as "MS-DOS CSV" to be processed by the Python script.

 This is the information in each column:

   Methods
   Header File
-  IEEE Std 1003.1-2024
+  IEEE Std 1003.1-2024 (Issue 8)
-  IEEE Std 1003.1-2017
+  IEEE Std 1003.1-2017 (Issue 7 TC2)
-  IEEE Std 1003.1-2008
+  IEEE Std 1003.1-2008 (Issue 7)
-  IEEE Std 1003.1-2003
+  IEEE Std 1003.1-2003 (Issue 6)
   PSE51
   PSE52
   PSE53